Berrimans Bare All

 The proposition that Christianity or misinterpretation of the Bible caused Western gymnophobia contains partial truth – certain Christian developments did contribute significantly.
 Christianity's relationship with nudity and the body, however, has been dialectical rather than uniformly negative.

-A more accurate formulation recognizes that certain interpretations and cultural expressions of Christianity (particularly where influenced by remaining Victorian cultural anxieties, the capitalist commodification of bodies, and the modern Purity Culture movements) certainly contributed to, but did not solely cause, modern Western society's endemic gymnophobia.
+A more accurate formulation recognises that certain interpretations and cultural expressions of Christianity (particularly where influenced by remaining Victorian cultural anxieties, the capitalist commodification of bodies, and the modern Purity Culture movements) certainly contributed to, but did not solely cause, modern Western society's endemic gymnophobia.
 Early and Orthodox Christianity maintained practices affirming bodily goodness, and social gymnophobia has multiple non-Christian sources including economic, racial, and media factors.

 Contemporary Christian naturist movements represent not innovation but rather reclamation of earlier philosophies.
 Mudwalker's emphasis on rewilding adds an ecological dimension; "letting your skin interface with nature" represents both spiritual and physical health.
 His work demonstrates that Christianity offers theological resources for affirming embodied human dignity whilst maintaining appropriate ethical boundaries.

-Indeed, as Reverend Ross Comyn notes: "Naturism is essentially non-erotic, and actually is a remedy for porn addiction.
+Indeed, as the Reverend Ross Comyn notes: "Naturism is essentially non-erotic, and actually is a remedy for porn addiction.
 Pure, simple nudity does not imply or demand a sexual response.
 Naturists, both Christian and non-Christian, say that body type or image is not of interest to them."

 The Christian naturist argument that shame came from the devil, not God, finds support in Genesis 3:11.
 Their emphasis on contextual interpretation, recognition of cultural overlay on scripture, and a return to early church practice deserves serious theological engagement rather than dismissal.
 Whether one agrees with their conclusions, their work demonstrates that body-positive Christianity has deep historical and biblical roots.